XONESEC/Pressure-Diffusivity/README.md

-# Pressure-Diffusivity
-Pressure Diffusivity with PDE Method
+# Pressure Diffusivity with PDE Method

 In this section, the user is asked to input the values of variables that have been determined.
 The required variables are:
 * **Porosity**            = the percentage of the total rock volume consisting of pore space or open space (fraction)